Derivative of the exponential function

 Since the function tends to zero as x tends to minus infinity, we have the following definite integral:

-In other words, the area under the curve from a, stretching back to minus infinity, is e to the power a*.
+In other words, the area under the curve from minus infinity to p, is e to the power p.
 This is shown graphically here:

 Popular tags